Capacitors in PCB Design_ A Complete Guide to All Types

 - Energy Storage: They temporarily store electrical energy and release it when needed, particularly in backup applications.

-Types of Capacitors and their Applications in PCB Design
+Capacitor Types and Their Applications in PCB Design

 Capacitors come in various shapes, sizes, and materials, each suited for different applications.
 Below is a comprehensive overview of the most common types of capacitors used in PCB design.